jwyang/lr-gan.pytorch/README.md

       --niter 50 \
       --session 1
 ```
-Here, *ntimestep* specifies the number of recursive timesteps; *imageSize* is the scale size the training images; *maxobjscale* is the maximal object (foreground) scale, the larger the value, the smaller the object size; *session* specifies the training session; *niter* specifies the number of training epochs.
+Here, *ntimestep* specifies the number of recursive layers, e.g., 2 means one background and one foreground layer; *imageSize* is the scale size the training images; *maxobjscale* is the maximal object (foreground) scale, the larger the value, the smaller the object size; *session* specifies the training session; *niter* specifies the number of training epochs.
 Below are randomly generation results using trained model in epoch 50:

 <div style="color:#0000FF" align="center">
 <img src="images/mnist-one/bgimg.png" width="215"/> <img src="images/mnist-one/fgimg.png" width="215"/> <img src="images/mnist-one/fgmask.png" width="215"/> <img src="images/mnist-one/final.png" width="215"/>